RobertTLange/gym-swarm/README.md

 ![](gym_swarm/images/reward.png)

 You can set the attraction, repulsion thresholds as well as the predator collision reward.
 See below.
-Furthermore, instead of returning a single global reward, you can also return agent-specific rewards by providing the *indiv_rewards=True* option to the step function.
-This will return a dictionary of rewards.
+Furthermore, instead of returning a single global reward, you can also return agent-specific rewards by providing a specific *reward_type* dictionary to the *env.step()* function.
+This will return a dictionary of rewards with each agents credit to the global reward signal.
+Furthermore, you can specify a curriculum of the different normative reward constituents.

 ## Scalability of the Environment